 Typically, running a limited company will give more opportunity for tax planning by allowing the contractor to structure their income in the most tax efficient way.

 Further benefits include flexibility in the work the contractor chooses to accept, and the freedom of being their own boss.
-Setting up a limited company will mean that although a contractor will pay corporation tax on business profits, they save on NI and income tax.
+Setting up a limited company will mean that although a contractor will pay corporation tax on business profits, they save on National Insurance and Income Tax.

 Employees are typically privy to the benefits we outlined above, but generally speaking they will pay more tax.

-If you’d like advice or support regarding IR35 compliance, avoiding disguised employment or any other related information, contact us here at Parasol.
+If you’d like advice or support regarding IR35 compliance, avoiding disguised employment or any other related information, please do not hesitate to contact us here at Parasol.